James has written for various magazines, including Celtic Guide, Mythology Magazine, and Pagan Forest.

-Though I could write a whole section on John Lyford, it is his bastard that leads directly to our little hamlet of Lyford.
+Though I could write a whole section on John Lyford, it is his child that leads directly to our little hamlet of Lyford.
 While his father passed away still on the eastern seaboard in 1649, his son rambled across the burgeoning colonies, eventually setting up his own church on the western side of either Massachusetts or the eastern side of what was soon going to become the colony of New York, the exact location being a little fuzzy.

-Legend has it that the church was a front for John Lyford, the bastard son of John Lyford.
-Angered at being shunned for both his father’s actions and for his illegitimate birth, he started his own coven, keeping appearances up as best he could and moving west or south whenever necessary.
+Legend has it that the church was a front for John Lyford, the illegitimate son of John Lyford.
+Angered at being shunned for both his father’s actions and for the circumstances of his birth, he started his own coven, keeping appearances up as best he could and moving west or south whenever necessary.

 And descended through several generations from this Lyford, according to the legends of the Lyford town elders, comes W.H.
 Lyford, who was a vice president of the Chicago & Eastern Railroad, which ran through the area that would become the town of Lyford.
 Now, there is absolutely no indication that this particular member of the Lyford clan was anything other than a fine upstanding member of society and that he spent little if any time in the town of Lyford at all.
 The naming of the town was simply out of recognition and I have zero interest in trying to make any other connection, other than what I’ve been told and what is written above.

 The Satanic and witchcraft connection occurs with the building of Lyford School, home of the Flying Trojans.
 This K-8 (that’s kindergarten through 8th grade, for my non-American readers) school opened its doors in 1918 as a brick, one-story schoolhouse with a basement.
 It then closed them in the spring of 1956, as the smaller schools consolidated into the new Rosedale school.
 The school was auctioned off in 193 and torn down between 1964 and 1965.